Clamshell Edges 3 inch PDF

-Printing the stitching lines and matching marks on fabric with Clamshell Edges 3 inch makes it easier to sew the curves than with acrylic templates.
+Printing the stitching lines and matching marks on the fabric with Clamshell Edges 3-inch makes it easier to sew the curves than with acrylic templates.

 If you google “clamshell quilt,” you will find many ways to design with this shape.
 Clamshell quilts have a long history.

-PDF DOWNLOAD – SHAPES + INSTRUCTIONS 18.7 MB
+PDF DOWNLOAD – SHAPE COLLECTION + INSTRUCTIONS 18.7 MB

 System Requirements – Windows or Mac with Adobe Reader (not a phone or tablet) and any ordinary color Inkjet printer or all-in-one.